 Educational leaders must be able to make sound decisions based on meaningful data and proven research.
 In this course students learn the quantitative and qualitative research skills needed in today's climate of school accountability.
-Students review the core strategies of both quantitative and qualitative methodologies and consider
+Students will review the core strategies of both quantitative and qualitative methodologies and consider how these strategies may be used to inform school/district decision making.
+Students will study the meaning of data-driven decision making.
+Students will be introduced to the concept of research as a powerful force for achieving social justice.

-EDL860 Advanced Qualitative Research Skills for School Improvement - 3 credits
+EDL860 Application of Qualitative Research Skills for School Improvement - 3 credits

 This course introduces advanced graduate students to the foundations and methodologies of qualitative inquiry/research.
-Course topics include philosophical underpinnings of qualitative research, planning for a qualitative research project, negotiating entry to the field, ethics of conducting research, data collection and analysis techniques (e.g., interviewing, observations, content analysis, focus groups), and writing/presenting qualitative research.
+Course topics include philosophical underpinnings of qualitative research; planning for a qualitative research project; negotiating entry to the field; ethics of conducting research, data collection and analysis techniques (e.g., interviewing, observations, content analysis, focus groups); and writing/presenting qualitative research.
 The course includes fieldbased exercises and assignments involving participant observation and interviewing.
-It also includes the analysis and presentation of qualitative research data through computer-based lab assignments.
-Student learning activities may be integrated into the White Paper and dissertation.
+It also includes the analysis and presentation of qualitative research data.

-EDL870 Advanced Quantitative Research Skills for School Improvement - 3 credits
+EDL870 Quantitative Research Skills for School Improvement - 3 credits